Gassandrid/ewan.my/content/Notes/Computing and Complexity/Class Notes/Day 4.md

 **Once an NFA reaches the end of its input string, if ANY of the output arrows are in an accepting state, it accepts.**

+NFAs are more powerful than DFAs because they can represent more complex patterns and behaviors.
+However, they are also harder to analyze and simulate because of their non-deterministic nature.